Marcell Ozuna Preview, Player Props: Braves vs. Phillies

 Marcell Ozuna At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 49th, his on-base percentage ranks 41st, and he is ninth in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 58th, his on-base percentage ranks 45th, and he is ninth in the league in slugging.

-- Ozuna has picked up a hit in 70.6% of his 126 games this year, with multiple hits in 22.2% of those games.
+- Ozuna has picked up a hit in 89 of 127 games this season, with multiple hits 28 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.